Why are ISO Standards important in the food industry?14 10 月, 2021 By Kaytieduffield

 Different food industries may require different standards.
 If you manufacture food products, it’s almost certain you are familiar with ISO 9001.
 Not only is ISO 9001 the leading Management System Standard, but it is also highly prevalent in the manufacturing world and becoming more popular within the food industry.
 Most manufacturers are certified to the ISO 9001 standard; however, implementing an ISO 22000 to run alongside your QMS brings additional benefits for food manufactures.

 It is advantageous to have the ISO 22000 and ISO 9001 run adjacent to each other, as the ISO 22000 measures policies and procedures for the manufacturing and handling of food, whereas the ISO 9001 measures quality with the everyday running of the company.
-Together, both can benefit your company immensely if implemented correctly, through continual improvement in the company’s operations, food preparation, manufacturing and distributing.
+Together, both can benefit your company immensely if implemented correctly, through continual improvement in the company’s operations, food preparation, manufacturing, and distribution.

 Some other ISOs that are worth exploring: